killercup/react-prop-schema/Readme.md

 Person({key: 0, age: -1, name: {first: 42}}, []);
 ```

 It is obvious, that neither `age` nor `name` are valid.
 But what exactly is wrong with them?
-Here is the console output you get in developement mode:
+Here is the console output you get in development mode:

 > Invalid prop `age` supplied to `Person`: ["-1 should at least be 21"] [CheckError]